crhall-writing/crhall-writing.github.io/_poems/mansion-by-the-sea.md

 when he ran Kodak
 and you smile, moving on
 feeling the sand crabs
-reaching the bottoms of your feet
+reach the bottoms of your feet
 each and every time
 the tide returns to the sea